puredatum/ChadContent/README.md

 3. Let the AI generate this content
 4. Click "Edit Response" and navigate to the editor page
 5. Edit any of the free text if you need to
-6. Select the other modifications needed
+6. Use the selections to modify your content
+7. Use the free prompting section to add your own prompts
-7. Regenerate the content
+8. Regenerate the content
-8. Repeat steps 5-7 until you are happy
+9. Repeat steps 5-7 until you are happy
-9. Save the content at any point for later
+10. Save the content at any point for later

 ## Examples